 What prompted this sudden return to this blog?
 I went to a salsa concert the other night.
 I was enjoying the music, and watching the dancers, and then Linda walked in.
 A friend of hers recently moved here and they share our old house, so they came together.
 I think they both saw me, but neither acknowledged it.
 They looked in my direction when I was the only one in that direction (up on the balcony above their heads).
 I was shocked to see Linda, and that she looked really good to me.
 I considered going over to where the two sat down, and asking Linda, or her friend, who I had been friendly with, to dance.
 But then I saw Linda dancing with someone, and having a great time.
 It reminded me of how much we loved salsa dancing and how often we went: usually once a week, but sometimes twice a week, and for most of the 14 years that we had been together.
 It wasn’t unusual for Linda to dance with other men at the club we went to.
 Most were friends she had danced with before meeting me, and other times she just liked to dance with the experts.
 That’s the way things are in these salsa clubs and dances.
 Even if people come with a date, everyone dances with everyone else.
 A man usually asks a woman’s date or husband for permission first, and after a few times it is understood without asking.

 So, I was not jealous seeing Linda dance with another man the other night.
 It was a feeling of sadness, terrible sadness, that I was no longer part of her life, that I could never dance with her again.
 My feelings so overwhelmed me that I stayed rooted to one spot for an hour.
 Then, I considered jumping off the balcony.
 Obviously I didn’t.
 I never asked anyone to dance, never went over to Linda and her friend to say hello.
 I just listened to the music, watched the other dancers, and drank three beers.
 I am not part of Linda’s life and can never be again.
 We could not live together anymore anyway, but my desire for her is no less, after four long years of sobriety, soliloquy, and solitariness.
 Oh, well.
 That is most certainly the way life can turn out.
 I had a good run.
 I stay busy these days, hiking in the mountains, reading, watching old movies, and helping make wine at a local winery.
 All of it distracts me from my sadness for brief amounts of time, so I’m optimistic that I will actually find happiness in just living again.
 I used to want passion in my life; now, I would just like a reason to live.
 Love & Other Madness was a small slice of my life, a time when I slipped the bounds of reality and dared to dream of greater happiness and passion.
 In so doing, I lost everything I cared about.
 I make the motions now, do things, talk with people, get some exercise.
-It’s real.
+It’s my reality.